-COLLECTING RECEIVABLES - 8293
+COLLECTING ACCOUNTS RECEIVABLE - 8293

-• Collecting Non-Employee Accounts Receivable-SAM section 8293.1
+• Collecting Non-Employee Accounts Receivable - SAM Section 8293.1.

 ARs include revolving fund advances issued to employees.
 The longer ARs and revolving fund advances remain outstanding, the greater the risk they may become uncollectible, resulting in the loss of state funds.